adonisjs/v5-docs/content/guides/security/hashing.md

 ### Updating the config

-After updating the contract, Typescript will complain about the missing `fakeHasher` inside the config file, and hence you must define it.
+After updating the contract, TypeScript will complain about the missing `fakeHasher` inside the config file, and hence you must define it.

 ```ts
 // title: config/hash.ts